Sirvinlex/Sirvinlex/README.md

 </h1>

 :man_technologist: About Me : </br>
-I am a software engineer
+I am a software engineer with over 15 months of experience
 - 🔭 I have worked on and currently working on several front-end and full-stack web applications
 - 🌱 I’m open to learning new technologies and constantly improving myself on a regular basis
 - 💬 Feel free to reach out to me for collaborations, offers, and contributions